-The Evenflo Sonus is the latest budget-friendly convertible car seat in their product line and checks in at a VERY reasonable price of $79.99!
+The Evenflo Sonus is the latest budget-friendly convertible car seat in their product line and checks in at a VERY reasonable price!
 We were thrilled to see an additional version of this seat with a 65 pound forward facing weight limit introduced after we wrote this review.
-That version of the Sonus retails for around $99.
+That version of the Sonus remains available while the 50 pound version of the seat seems to have gone the way of the Dodo.

 It’s not often that we throw around the term game changer but at this price, it’s hard not to start thinking about the Sonus that way.
 Let’s see if the seat matches our expectations.